Magnetic dipole: Magnetic moment of a solenoid

+Quantum mechanical model

+When calculating the magnetic moments of materials or molecules on the microscopic level it is often convenient to use a third model for the magnetic moment that exploits the linear relationship between the angular momentum and the magnetic moment of a particle.
+While this relation is straightforward to develop for macroscopic currents using the amperian loop model (see below), neither the magnetic pole model nor the amperian loop model truly represents what is occurring at the atomic and molecular levels.
+At that level quantum mechanics must be used.
+Fortunately, the linear relationship between the magnetic dipole moment of a particle and its angular momentum still holds, although it is different for each particle.
+Further, care must be used to distinguish between the intrinsic angular momentum (or spin) of the particle and the particle's orbital angular momentum.

 External magnetic field produced by a magnetic dipole moment

 An electrostatic analogue for a magnetic moment: two opposing charges separated by a finite distance.
 Each arrow represents the direction of the field vector at that point.

 The magnetic field of a current loop.
 The ring represents the current loop, which goes into the page at the x and comes out at the dot.

 In classical physics, the magnetic field of a dipole is calculated as the limit of either a current loop or a pair of charges as the source shrinks to a point while keeping the magnetic moment mconstant.
 For the current loop, this limit is most easily derived from the vector potential: